Charles Talbot, 1st Baron Talbot

 Charles Talbot, 1st Baron Talbot, PC (1685 – 14 February 1737) was a British lawyer and politician.
 He was Lord High Chancellor of Great Britain from 1733 to 1737.

-Life
+Early life

-Talbot was the eldest son of William Talbot, Bishop of Durham, a descendant of the 1st Earl of Shrewsbury.
+Talbot was the eldest son of Rt.
+Rev. William Talbot, Bishop of Durham, a descendant of the 1st Earl of Shrewsbury, and Catherine King.

 He was educated at Eton and Oriel College, Oxford, and became a fellow of All Souls College in 1704.

+Career

 He was called to the bar in 1711, and in 1717 was appointed solicitor general to the prince of Wales.
 Having been elected a member of the House of Commons in 1720, he became Solicitor General in 1726, and in 1733 he was made Lord Chancellor and raised to the peerage with the title of Lord Talbot, Baron of Hensol, in the County of Glamorgan.